 Reflecting on the award, Wendy was keen to thank those who have helped in her work with the netball community.
 In particular she paid tribute to her husband: “I would like to thank him for his patience – he doesn’t moan too much when I go away with netball.”
 She also expressed her gratitude to the wider community: “It’s also thanks to all the people who have support netball locally and nationally.
 It takes an awful lot of people to make it possible.”

-Sarah Jones, Wales Netball CEO congratulated Wendy on being named in the Honours List.
-She said: “This is wonderful news and all of us at Wales Netball are delighted for Wendy.
+Sarah Jones, Welsh Netball CEO congratulated Wendy on being named in the Honours List.
+She said: “This is wonderful news and all of us at Welsh Netball are delighted for Wendy.
 Her dedication and commitment to netball over the years has been simply incredible.
-Wendy is well known, and is loved across the Wales Netball family.
+Wendy is well known, and is loved across the Welsh netball family.
 This is a fantastic reward and recognition of the positive impact on peoples lives Wendy has.”